jennisung/reading-notes/codefellows201:reading-notes/class-2.md

 ## Code 201 - Foundations of Software Development:Basics of HTML, CSS & JS

+## Overview of reading notes

+These readings will be important as it will go over basic concepts of HTML/CSS/javacipt and will provide a good introduction on these topics.
+Getting a solid foundation on HTML/CSS/Javascript will be important as we start developing websites.
+It will also help soldify some of the things we learned in Code 102.

 ### Why is it important to use semantic elements in our HTML?

 Semantic elements are important in HTML because it makes the HTML more accessible and comprehensible.